 In France, Fives is currently renovating two plants, intended to reflect two centers of excellence, to integrate the new technologies the Group offers to its customers on its own sites and to showcase its expertise for the benefit of innovation and industry of the future.

 Fives has initiated a transformation program of Fives ECL' workshops, known as "workshop of the future".
 The objective is to create a physical and human organization allowing teams to be more efficient and to give a 4.0 benchmark image of the production plant.
 More than 17,000 m² workshops will be totally redefined and upgraded.
 All production flows have been reviewed to increase responsiveness; and an easier, faster and more effective business model has been implemented.

-This activity has been booming and builds a product competence center for the development and production of a new range of conveyors (letter and parcel transport robots).
-This completely new plant, which will be made up of administrative offices, workshops and stores over 6,500 m2, will strengthen synergies between the various intralogistics entities of the Group in order to propose global and unmatched solutions in this market to its customers.
+This booming activity relies on a competence center for the development and production of a new range of conveyors (letter and parcel transport robots).
+This new plant, which is made up of administrative offices, workshops and stores over 6,500 m2, will strengthen synergies between the various intralogistics entities of the Group in order to propose global and unmatched solutions in this market to its customers.

 The Chasse-sur-Rhône (France) site will thus play a major role in the transformation of intralogistics activity in Europe.